-Rav Hutner once wrote a letter to a Bochur who was despondent over his personal spiritual failures.
-In the letter, Rav Hutner explains that what makes life meaningful is not basking in the exclusive company of one's Yetzer Tov, but rather the dynamic struggle of one's battle with the Yetzer Hara.
+The notion that we must always succeed actually turns us into easy what makes life meaningful is not basking in the exclusive company of one's Yetzer Tov, but rather the dynamic struggle of one's battle with the Yetzer Hara.
 Shlomo Hamelech's maxim that "Seven times does the righteous one fall and get up" (Mishlei, 24:16), continues Rav Hutner, does not mean that "even after falling seven times, the righteous one manages to gets up again."
 What it really means, he explains, is that it is only and precisely through repeated falls that a person truly achieves righteousness.
 The struggles - even the failures - are inherent elements of what can, with determination and perseverance, become an ultimate victory.